Please introduce yourself, tell us about you (age, nationality, profession) and how you became a simracer

 Who are your childhood racing heroes ?

-What is the best advice you would to give a simracer ?
+What is the best advice you would to give to a simracer ?

 Are you satisfied with the Eseniors organization, and do you have suggestions to help bring a higher level of competition ?